foszlany/RoundaboutPlugin/docs/effects.md

 * **Weaklings**<br>
      - ID: `14`
-     - All player-to-player damage is reduced to a mere `33%`.
+     - All damage is reduced to a mere `33%`.

 * **Buffed**<br>
      - ID: `15`